Pungo, Virginia: Strawberry Festival

 The Pungo Strawberry Festival began in 1983 and is held every year for three days on Memorial Day weekend.
 Attendance at the festival's inception in 1983 was 50,000, and now it regularly attracts over 120,000 visitors.
 Strawberries prepared over 50 different ways are featured.
 Activities include a pie eating contest, strawberry bake-off, continuous entertainment on three stages, a parade, one of the largest carnivals on the east coast, livestock show and sale, a multimillion-dollar military display, pig races, youth art show, a 4-H area, pony rides, bands, and arts and craft booths.
 The sponsoring organization is a non-profit.
 All proceeds from the Festival are donated to non-profit community and service organizations.
 There are many food, youth, civic, and service organization booths.
 Each year, the festival has an honorary mayor, first lady, and witch of Pungo.
 In 2013, Fox News ranked it as the 3rd best spring food festival in America.

-The Festival was cancelled in 2020-21 due to the COVID-19 pandemic.
-It has not been held since.
+The Festival was cancelled in 2020-21 due to the COVID-19 pandemic, and it has not been held since.